skepee-LEARN/Dispose-usage/README.md

   }
 ```
 &#x1F534;
-Yes, in order to use correctly `using` statement the class must implement `IDisposable` interface, and then the `Dispose()` method should be implemented.
+Yes, in order to use correctly `using` statement the class is required to use `IDisposable` interface, and then to implement `Dispose()` method.
 Our class then will be something like ths:

 ```
 public class myclass:IDisposable